-Jalasjarvi Adult Education Centre at www.jakk.jalasjarvi.fi Auli Toivonen at auli.toivonen@jakk.jalasjarvi.fi towards computer use in Finland rading is a small Historic town in the east of the Isle of Wight.
+Jalasjarvi Adult Education Centre at www.jakk.jalasjarvi.fi

+Auli Toivonen at auli.toivonen@jakk.jalasjarvi.fi

+Brading Centre IT Project - IT training, Cyber Cafe and Home work Club in the Isle of Wight, UK rading is a small Historic town in the east of the Isle of Wight.
 The resident population of Brading counts 2017 inhabitants, while the area covered by Brading Town Council is one of the largest on the Island and includes remote rural territories such as Adgestone, Carpenters, Ashey, Nunwell and Hardingshute.
-The majority of residents live in the centre of Brading, which has a reasonable bus and train service to neighmothers.
-The latter wish to learn IT to enable them to pursue permanent employment opportunities.
-The Leader+ proposal included setting up a homework club and cyber cafe sessions for nine to eighteen year-olds.
-The Brading IT Project addresses the transport problem by providing locally those services which residents usually travel to Newport or Ryde to get.
-Disabled residents or those unable to make the journey to the Centre bouring towns (Ryde and Sandown).
+The majority of residents live in the centre of Brading, which has a reasonable bus and train service to neighbouring towns (Ryde and Sandown).
 The 1991 census showed that 30.5 % of households in Brading do not own a car; although this should have gone down, it still is a high proportion.
 One of the most important transport problems for the residents of Brading is that there is no direct transport link to Newport, one of the major towns in the Isle of Wight.
 People have to travel to Newport through Ryde or Sandown whilst transport facilities are available only to two of the more remote rural areas lying in Brading Town Council's boundaries (Adgestone and Carpenters) but are rather poor.
 The Town Council has recognised this deficiency for several years and has joined forces with Bembridge, which suffers from a similar problem, to put pressure on competent authorities to solve the problem, but to no avail.